bahim22/engage_flower/api/prac/ex_app.md

 1. Set up a FastAPI backend: Create an API endpoint in FastAPI that connects to your MongoDB database, retrieves the data from the desired table, and sends it as a response.

-2. Create a React project: Set up a new React project using a tool like Create React App (CRA) or your preferred method.
+2. Create a React project:

 3. Fetch data from the API: In your React component, use the `fetch` or `axios` library to make an HTTP request to the FastAPI endpoint you created.
 This will retrieve the data from the MongoDB table.

-   Here's an example of how you can fetch data in React using the `fetch` function:
+   1. fetch data in React using the `fetch` function:

    ```jsx
    import React, { useEffect, useState } from 'react';